deltadevsde/indexed-merkle-tree/README.md

 The Indexed Merkle Tree crate provides a robust implementation of indexed Merkle trees in particular described for [Transparency Dictionaries](https://eprint.iacr.org/2021/1263.pdf) that can be used for various cryptographic applications.
 Compared to normal Merkle trees, this implementation provides proofs for both membership and non-membership, ensuring uniqueness of leaf nodes.

+## Breaking Changes in Version 0.6.0

+Version 0.6.0 introduces significant breaking changes:

+- **Removal of Active Flag**: The `is_active` flag has been removed from leaf nodes.
+This changes how node activity is determined and affects the hash calculation of nodes.

+- **New Inactive Node Identification**: Inactive nodes are now identified by their `next` pointer being set to `Node::HEAD`.
+This replaces the previous `is_active` flag mechanism.

+- **Special First Node**: The first node in the tree now has a special configuration to ensure correct non-membership proofs:
+  - Label: `Node::HEAD` (0x00000...)
+  - Value: `Node::HEAD` (0x00000...)
+  - Next: `Node::TAIL` (0xFFFF...)

+- **Hash Calculation Change**: Due to the removal of the `is_active` flag, the hash calculation for nodes has changed.
+This means that trees created with previous versions will have different hash values in version 0.6.0.

+These changes improve the efficiency and logical consistency of the Indexed Merkle Tree implementation while maintaining its core functionality.
+Users upgrading to this version will need to rebuild their trees and update any code that relies on the previous activity checking mechanism.

 ## Breaking Changes in Version 0.5.0

 Version 0.5.0 introduces breaking changes: